 Campers enrolled in Kindergarten through 6th grade are invited to spend a fun-filled Spring Break with us at Benedictine University in Lisle, Illinois!
 Our program promotes healthy living and self-esteem by engaging campers ages 5-11 in academic activities and safe outdoor learning experiences (e.g.n recreational basketball, traditional and new camp games, indoor activities (crafts, games, movies, fun academic activities), and university activities (Nature Museum).
-This year, we will offer optional, local off-campus field trip to TBA at an additional charge.
+This year, we will offer optional, local off-campus field trip to Lisle Lanes at an additional charge of $15.00.
 Regular camp hours are 7:30 a.m. - 6:00 p.m.
 Monday-Friday.

 On February 1st, registration will begin on this website and will be open until capacity has been met and/or the registration deadline on March 15, 2019.

 Payment is due in full at the time of registration for Spring Break Day Camp.
 We no longer accept deposits or payments at the start of a session.

 For regular rates only, a full refund minus a $20 administrative fee per session per child will be honored if requests are made online before the registration deadline.
 After the registration deadline, a 50% refund minus a $20 administrative fee per session per child will be honored if requests are made online up until the Friday prior to the session start.
 No refunds will be given the weekend before, the day of, or after a session starts.
 Refunds are not offered on discounted rates.
 Refunds will not be given if a child is dismissed from camp for behavioral misconduct.

 These forms must be completed on or before March 15, 2019 per child to avoid a $15.00 late submission fee, this ensures each child's safety by identifying their needs prior to camp arrival.